mjlile/daily-dickie-rotator/README.md

 }
 ```

-- `srcPrefix` - the prefix in the s3 bucket under which the candidate objects live.
+- `srcPrefix` - [Required] the prefix in the s3 bucket under which the candidate objects live.
-- `targetKey` - the key that candidate will be copied to.
+- `targetKey` - [Required] the key that candidate will be copied to.
 Does not include `srcPrefix`.
-- `preview` - if true, preview the operation but do not update anything in s3.
+- `preview` - [Optional] if "true", preview the operation but do not update anything in s3.
+Defaults to false.